Martie Maguire: Personal life

-Maguire has been frank about using in vitro fertilization to conceive their daughters.
+Martie has been frank about using in vitro fertilization to conceive their daughters.
 In an interview in Conceive, she said, "All my paperwork said 'unspecified origin.'
 We spent three years of active trying before we went to IVF.
 First I went on Clomid.
 Then I had some dye tests and found I had a collapsed tube, so I had laparoscopic surgery; the tube wasn't blocked, just spasming."
 After three attempts at intrauterine insemination, she said, she and her husband didn't think it was worth continuing in that manner, and switched to IVF.
-In August 2007, Maguire began IVF again, resulting in their third daughter Harper.
-In 2008, regarding the number of children the Dixie Chicks had produced in the past seven years, (Maines had two; Strayer had four in addition to Maguire's twins and newborn) Maguire told People "We'll have to move over and let the little chicks take over!
+In August 2007, Martie began IVF again, resulting in their third daughter.
+In 2008, regarding the number of children the Dixie Chicks had produced in the past seven years (Maines had two; Emily had four in addition to Martie's twins and newborn), Martie told People "We'll have to move over and let the little chicks take over!
 We've got a new band!"

-Maguire and Strayer co-wrote a song, "So Hard", about their own personal experiences with infertility and their need to rely on other methods to conceive.
+Martie and Emily co-wrote a song, "So Hard", about their own personal experiences with infertility and their need to rely on other methods to conceive.
 They speak out about the difficulties they faced, but also their good fortune; both having options that for many women are financially prohibitive.
-Mentioning the stigma attached to IVF, Maguire said, "I think we feel a responsibility to break down some barriers.
+Mentioning the stigma attached to IVF, Martie said, "I think we feel a responsibility to break down some barriers.
 It's much more of a common problem than people realize."
-A final concern Maguire mentioned was the question of what to do with all the unused frozen embryos.Now that I have children, I see those embryos as possible children.
+A final concern Martie mentioned was the question of what to do with all the unused frozen embryos.Now that I have children, I see those embryos as possible children.
 So I have to think about what my options are if there are leftovers again.
 I could keep them in storage, and maybe they will help my children some day.
 Or I can try to donate them to stem cell research.
 I don't think I could give them to another family.
 I would always worry: what if it's an abusive family?
 What if they don't get enough love?

-Natalie Maines has noted that she and Maguire learned Transcendental Meditation in the mid-1990s.
+Natalie Maines has noted that she and Martie learned Transcendental Meditation in the mid-1990s.